Decades later, our policy toward Salvadorean refugees is still tragically f*ed up.

 A letter to the editor points out what freedom of speech is not.
 Howard Kurtz has more:

 Former CNN correspondent Jamie McIntyre wrote last week that "there's a big difference between asking tough questions and getting answers to tough questions.
 Anyone can ASK tough questions.
 But figuring out how to hold government officials accountable, by posing questions in such a way that they can't avoid answering them, is a much harder, and far more valuable journalistic exercise than just venting from a padded front seat in the White House briefing room.
 Helen Thomas' questions were not designed to probe weaknesses in the president's policies.
-They were just meant to provoke him."and
+They were just meant to provoke him."

 Former Bush speechwriter David Frum said on his blog that "calling on Helen Thomas was a notorious method for a hard-pressed White House press secretary to EVADE tough questions from the rest of the press corps.
 A zany, out-of-left-field protest from Thomas would disrupt a flow of unwelcome queries, maybe spark a tension-breaking laugh, maybe change the subject altogether."